 After visiting the Whispering Gallery, grab lunch from over 35 food stalls.

 There are tables to sit at as well as public restrooms.
-(Click here to see the listings and hours).
+Click here to see the listings and hours.

-There is something for everyone, from pizza, burgers, sushi, sandwiches, soups, and two classic New York desserts:
+You'll find pizza, burgers, sushi, sandwiches, soups, and two classic New York desserts:

 - Junior's Cheesecake, the best cheesecake in NYC

 - Magnolia Bakery, where you can get the famous cupcakes from Sex and the City.
-(Find out about where the original Magnolia is from our post about SATC sites in NYC.)

 When you are ready to move on to the next activity, it's time to take the subway.